rocky-linux/documentation/en/rocky/8/guides/generating_ssl_keys_lets_encrypt.md

 # Generating SSL Keys - Let's Encrypt

+## Prerequisites

+* Comfort with the command line
+* Familiarity with securing web sites with SSL certificates is a plus
+* Knowledge of command line text editors (this example uses _vi_)
+* An already running web server open to the world on port 80 (http)
+* Familiarity with _ssh_ (secure shell) and the ability to access your server with _ssh_

 # Introduction

 One of the most popular ways to secure a web site, currently, is using Let's Encrypt SSL certificates, which are also free.

 These are actual certificates, not self-signed or snake oil, etc., so they are great for a low-budget security solution.
 This document will walk you through the process of installing and using Let's Encrypt certificates on a Rocky Linux web server.

-## Prerequisites

-* comfort with the command line
-* familiarity with securing web sites with SSL certificates is a plus
-* knowledge of command line text editors (this example uses _vi_)
-* an already running web server open to the world on port 80 (http)
-* familiarity with _ssh_ (secure shell) and the ability to access your server with _ssh_

 ## Assumptions

-* all commands assume that you are either the root user or that you have used _sudo_ to gain root access
+* All commands assume that you are either the root user or that you have used _sudo_ to gain root access.

 ## Installation

-To do the next steps, _ssh_ into your server.
+To do the next steps, use _ssh_ to log into your server.
 If your server's fully qualified DNS name was www.myhost.com, then you would use:

 `ssh -l root www.myhost.com`